CSDTs/Adinkra_extrusion_converter/README.md

-# Adinkra Extrusion Converter version 1.0
+# Adinkra Extrusion Converter version 1.1
 This project contains routines to convert an Adinkra symbol in jpeg/png format and converts it to an STL file for 3D printing.

 Make sure that the image background is either white (#FFFFFF) or transparent.

 This can be used for any image, not just Adinkra symbols.

+# Release Note
+    - version 1.0/2.7: Project is first pushed to production
+    - version 1.1/2.7: Added an option to generate a negative mold as well as fixing issues with [r, g, b] channels

 # Requirement
- - Python 2.7
+ - Python 2.7.16
  - Numpy 1.16
  - OpenCV-Python 4.1 (for reading and resizing images)
  - Scipy 1.2 (for scipy.ndimage.gaussian_filter)